oluizmnunes/resortpass-automation/README.md

-# ResortPass Sample of Automation Framework for ResortPass
+# resortpass-automation

-This is a Python framework that tests ResortPass.com's search functionality.
+This is a Python framework that tests one of the most important ResortPass.com's functionality: search.

 ## Structure